wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/sdk.md

 app.onUnLoaded = () => {};
 ```

-It's a sugar of `window.`onunload`, useful when you want to store information before page/tab exit. **Important:** You can't do an action here like API call because the app (iframe) can be closed before the action will be finished.
+It's a sugar of `window.onunload`, useful when you want to store information before page/tab exit. **Important:** You can't do an action here like API call because the app (iframe) can be closed before the action will be finished.

 #### Background Script Listener